bluedynamics/bda.plone.discount/README.rst

   calculated from canonical price)
 - If more than one general special price found (i.e if validity period overlaps), first one found applies
-- Special prices defined for groups are overrule a generic special price
+- Special prices defined for groups overrule a generic special price
 - Special prices defined for users overrule a generic special price and special prices defined for groups
 - Maybe we want to handle special prices accumulated if relative to the